material-shell/material-shell/README.md

 rm -rf ~/.local/share/gnome-shell/extensions/material-shell@papyelgringo
 ```

-if you miss the minimize and maximize button on windows titlebar you can restore them with
+if you miss the minimize and maximize buttons on the window title bar you can restore them with

 ```bash
 /usr/bin/gsettings set org.gnome.desktop.wm.preferences button-layout :minimize,maximize,close